fw4spl-org/fw4spl-git/README.md

 the lgpl hook  (default: `*.cpp *.hpp *.hxx *.cxx *.c *.h *.xml *.txt *.cmake`)
 - **forbidtoken-hooks.tab**: list of file extensions that should be checked for the tab hook  (default: `*.cpp *.hpp *.hxx *.cxx *.c *.h *.xml *.txt *.cmake *.py`)
-- **forbidtoken-hooks.oslm_log**: list of file extensions that should be checked for the oslm_log hook (default: `*.cpp *.hpp *.hxx *.cxx *.c *.h`)
+- **forbidtoken-hooks.oslmlog**: list of file extensions that should be checked for the oslm_log hook (default: `*.cpp *.hpp *.hxx *.cxx *.c *.h`)
 - **forbidtoken-hooks.digraphs**: list of file extensions that should be checked for the digraphs hook (default: `*.cpp *.hpp *.hxx *.cxx *.c *.h`)